Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

 \subsection{Hartree contribution}

-Considering spin $S = 3/2$, we now set up the perturbation theory in up and down magnon branches.
-The first-order Hartree correction is computed from Fig.~\ref{fig:Fig2}(a).
+Considering spin $S = 3/2$, we set up the perturbation theory in up and down magnon branches.
+The first-order Hartree correction is computed from the Feynman diagram in Fig.~\ref{fig:Fig2}(a).
 Following Ref.~\cite{PhysRevX.8.011010}, we obtain the corresponding self-energy contribution in the sub-lattice basis as [see Appendix~\ref{sec:sec_app.I}]

 where the temperature-dependent functions $h(T)$, and $g_\vk(T)$ are defined as \begin{widetext}